srueegger/rueegger.me/content/en/pages/about.md

 Summer tradition in Basel: pack the Wickelfisch, jump in, drift comfortably downstream.
 Meditation for nerds.

 **Linux & Open Source** 🐧
-I constantly test new distros (Arch user BTW... just kidding, I use Fedora), configure GNOME to perfection, and read release notes like other people read novels.
+I constantly test new distros (Arch user BTW... just kidding, I use Ubuntu), configure GNOME to perfection, and read release notes like other people read novels.

 **Tech Blogging** ✍️
 I write about my experiences, failures, and successes.
 Because: shared knowledge = doubled knowledge.